AMKLGimhani/LittleTartBakery-WebPro/README.md

 ### Table 7
 #### Career Table
 The career table is used to securely store information submitted by job seekers when applying for positions listed on the website.
+It typically includes fields such as applicant name, contact details, professional qualifications, and working experiences of the applicant.

 ### ER Diagram